LLNL/radiuss-ci/docs/sphinx/index.rst

 In RADIUSS, we designed a streamlined process to build your project with its dependencies using Spack and Uberenv, and add a basic CI to test those builds in Gitlab.

+Before getting started, it is a good idea to read the `LC specific documentation for Gitlab <https://gitlab.llnl.gov>`_.
+In particular, the "Getting Started" and "Setup Mirroring" sub-pages *will help*.

 The main steps are:

 1. Get Uberenv.
 See :ref:`env`.